openstenoproject/plover/doc/api/engine.rst

     The Lookup command was activated -- open the Lookup tool.

+.. js:function:: suggestions()

+    The Suggestions command was activated -- open the Suggestions tool.

 .. js:function:: quit()

     The Quit command was activated -- wrap up any pending tasks and quit Plover.